Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

 \subsection{Quasi-static Test}

-In the quasi-static test, the battery is operated under a constant current with low C-rate.
-Thus, the ohmic voltage drop due to the non-ideal transport of electrons in the solid-phase and solution-phase can be ignored.
-In addition, the migration of Li-ions in the solution-phase and diffusion of Li-ions in the solid-phase take place slowly, inducing the Li-ion concentrations along the thickness direction in the electrolyte and the radius direction in the active particles approximately uniform.
-Thus, the polarization potential drop due to the non-uniform distribution of Li-ions in the solid-phase and solution-phase can be ignored.
-Under such circumstance, we do not need to know values of transport parameters in advance and the original battery model in ref.~\cite{2021arXiv211103288G} is simplified into the quasi-static form as given in Fig.~\ref{fig:staticModel}.
+As mentioned above, the battery works near a static status in the quasi-static test.
+Thus, a constant current with low amplitude is applied to the battery, suppressing other parameters' impacts.
+Under the quasi-static status, the ohmic over potential due to the non-ideal transport of electrons in different phases can be ignored.
+In addition, the diffusion of Li-ions in the solution-phase and solid-phase takes place slowly, inducing the Li-ion concentrations along the thickness direction in the electrolyte and the radius direction in the active particles to be approximately uniform.
+Thus, the polarization over potential due to the non-uniform distribution of Li-ions in different phases can be ignored.
+Under such circumstances, we do not need to know the values of ohmic and diffusion parameters in advance and the original battery model in ref.~\cite{GU2023126192} is simplified to the quasi-static form as given in Fig.~\ref{fig:staticModel}.